sidnarayanan/running_from_tarball/README.md

 # Running from Tarball

+This is a small tool to privately generate events for Moriond17 analyses.

 ## Installation

 1. Put your tarball (containing a `runcmsgrid.sh`) into the `inputs/` folder together with an appropriate hadronizer.